stevekrouse/rose/README.md

   - call as a function
   - rename variable
   - array expression
+  - change AssignmentExpression to set, increase, descease, multiple, divide
+  - change BinaryExpression to -, +, /, % and others...
     - add element
     - add element to left
     - add element to right